adsabs/ADSReferencePipeline/README.md

         ```
         where all the references having this year shall be queued for reprocessing.

-    6. To reprocess existing references that were queued but for some reason they were not able to get resolved (ie, service issue), use the command
+    6. To reprocess existing references that were queued but were not resolved due to reference service issue, use the command
         ```
         python run.py RESOLVE -f
         ```
         where any reference that were queued but not resolved shall be reprocessed.

-    Note that there is an optional parameter that can be combined with cases numbers 2 - 5, to filter references on time.
+    Note that there is an optional parameter that can be combined with cases *ii* - *v*, to filter results on time.
 Include the parameter

         -d <days>
     to filter on time.
-For the case of command #2, this parameter is applied to source file, if timestamp of the file is later than specified past many days, the file shall be queued for processing.
-For the case of commands numbers 3 - 5 the time is applied to when the references where run last, if they were processed in the past specified days, they shall be queue for reprocessing.
+For the case *ii*, this parameter is applied to source file, if timestamp of the file is later than past *days*, the file shall be queued for processing.
+For the cases *iii* - *v* the time is applied to resolved references run, if they were processed in the past *days*, they shall be queue for reprocessing.

-#####To query database:
+### To query database:

-* To get a list of source files processed from a specified publisher, use the command
+- To get a list of source files processed from a specified publisher, use the command
     ```
     python run.py STATS -p <publisher>
     ```

-* To see the result of resolved records for specific file/bibcode, use the command
+- To see the result of resolved records for specific source bibcode/filename, use the command
     ```
+    python run.py STATS -b <source bibcode>
     python run.py STATS -s <source filename>
+    ```

+- To see number of rows in the four main tables, use the command
+    ```
-    python run.py STATS -b <bibcode>
+    python run.py STATS -c
     ```